Faculty, critical care surgery

 Christine S. Cocanour, M.D.

 Dr. Cocanour, a professor of surgery, is the chief of surgical critical care and program director of the surgical critical care fellowship.
 She holds a certificate of added qualifications in surgical critical care.
 Her major areas of interest include nosocomial infections in the ICU, the pathophysiology of shock and resuscitation, nutrition and computerized decision support.
 She joined the faculty in 2006.
-She is currently the president of the Western Trauma Association.
+She is currently the President of the ACS Northern California Chapter and Chair of the ACS Committee on Trauma PIPS Committee.

 Joseph M. Galante, M.D.